carpentries/lesson-development-training/episodes/collaborating-newcomers.md

 The following practices have been shown to help maintain steady progress with lesson development:

   - being responsive to notifications about activities and mentions
-  - scheduling regular co-working/sprinting sessions with team members attaching your sprint sessions to other open source community activities, which may offer goodies, rewards and prizes for participants, can provide motivation and activity spikes
+  - scheduling regular co-working/sprinting sessions with team members (e.g attaching your sprint sessions to other open source community activities, which may offer goodies, rewards and prizes for participants, can provide motivation and activity spikes)
   - working alongside other members of The Carpentries community at Maintainer or lesson development co-working sessions
   - blocking time in your calendar for issue triage/solo material writing
   - planning lesson pilots in advance to help set targets